Bodygram

 Get an estimation token

 Before you can request a size recommendation, you need an estimation token.
-This token is generated by Bodygram's estimation engine and represents the user's body measurements — computed from two photos together with their height, age, gender, and weight, or from those stats alone if you want to skip scanning.
+This token is generated by Bodygram's estimation engine and represents the user's body measurements — computed from two photos and the user's stats, from a single selfie, or from stats alone if you want to skip the camera entirely.

 Once created, the token can be saved (in localStorage, a session store, or your backend) and reused on future visits.
 Returning users can skip the scan entirely.